yvonnexiong/Unity-MetaXR-AI-Florence2/README.md

      - `Bounding Box Prefab`: prefab containing a root `RectTransform` and a `TextMeshProUGUI` child for the label.
      - `Status Text` (`TMP_Text`): request status and errors.
      - `Loading Icon` (`GameObject`): optional spinner shown during requests.
-   - Anchors (optional)
-     - `Anchor Mode`: BoundingBox2D, SpatialAnchor3D, or Both.
-     - For 3D mode, assign `Spatial Anchor Prefab` (e.g., a world-space canvas with `TMP` label) and an `EnvironmentRaycastManager` in the scene.
-The controller casts a ray from detected box centers using `PassthroughCameraUtils.ScreenPointToRayInWorld`.

 5) Run a request
    - In Play Mode, click the `SendRequest()` button shown in the Inspector (NaughtyAttributes adds the button to the component).